 How to change the source location of the “Pulse” post-process ?

 This change can be a bit tricky if you are not familiar with material editing.
 Open the “mat_pulse_force” material and replace the “camera relative world position” node by new nodes, as showed by the images below.

 You can see the “constant 3” node, this the new source of the pulse effect in world space.
 You can convert this node as a parameter to control it during gameplay.

 Why some post-processes don’t appear properly in the editor ?

 This is because of a technical limitation of the unreal engine editor.
 Screen space UV coordinates are not updated properly for the viewport which can lead to “broken” effects like in the example below.
 The only way to visualize properly an effect is to use the “fullscreen” mode (by pressing F11) or by running your project as a standalone game.

 Why some post-processes don’t work properly with Screen Percentage ?

-Since the version 4.19.0 of the Unreal Engine the Screen Percentage feature has changed and some post-processes don’t work properly anymore.
-After some investigation on my side, the following post-process are not working properly if Screen Percentage is different from 100% :
+Since the version 4.19 of Unreal Engine the Screen Percentage feature has changed and some post-processes may not work properly.
+The following post-process are affected :